Metagenomics of Acid Soil: a study of Nanopore long-reads and Acidobacteria

 These reads were derived using Nanopore sequencing from Aberystwyth soil.

-The output includes ~2 million sequences: made of ACGT
+The output includes ~2 million sequences: made of ACGT basepairs.

 Week 1

-Acidobacteria is a phylum of bacteria belonging in the bacteria kingdom.
-It was only recognised in 2012 despite the most abundant and diverse on Earth soils.
 It has been observed in mines, soils, and metal-contaminated soils; coincidently there are metal mines near Aberystwyth that have contaminated the Rheidol streams possibly resulting in metal contaminated soils.

 Week 2